ameistad/haloy/README.md

 # Haloy
-Haloy simplifies deploying Dockerized apps on your infrastructure, offering zero-downtime deployments, automatic domain/TLS management (Let's Encrypt), and integrated reverse proxy capabilities, all managed through a Docker-centric CLI and YAML workflow.
+Haloy simplifies deploying Dockerized apps on your infrastructure, offering zero-downtime deployments, automatic domain/TLS management (Let's Encrypt), and integrated reverse proxy using HAProxy.

+Haloy is ideal for developers and small teams who want a simple, PaaS-like deployment experience on their own server without the complexity of Kubernetes.

 ## ✨ Features
+* 🔄 **HAProxy reverse proxy:** Automatically configures [HAProxy](https://www.haproxy.org/) to route traffic to your applications.
 * 🚀 **Zero-Downtime deployments with rollbacks:** Gracefully deploy and rollback applications ensuring continuous availability.
-* 🔄 **Automatic HAProxy Load Balancing:** Automatically configures HAProxy to route traffic to your applications.
 * 🔒 **Automated SSL/TLS:** Integrates with Let's Encrypt (ACME) for hassle-free HTTPS.
-* ⚙️ **Simple YAML Configuration:** Define your applications and their deployment settings in an easy-to-understand `apps.yml` file.
-* 🤫 **Secure Secrets Management:** Built-in support for encrypting and managing sensitive data like API keys using age encryption.
-* 🔎 **Service Discovery:** Automatically discovers and manages application containers via Docker labels.
 * 💻 **User-Friendly CLI:** Provides a straightforward command-line interface for all operations.

 ## Installation

-You can install and update Haloy with this command:
+The script will download and install the latest Haloy binary into `~/.local/bin`.
+For manual installation, see the steps below.

 ```bash
 curl https://raw.githubusercontent.com/ameistad/haloy/main/scripts/install_update.sh | bash
 ```

-By default, this will install `haloy` to `~/.local/bin` (you can override the install directory by setting the `DIR` environment variable).

 Make sure `~/.local/bin` is in your `PATH`:
 ```bash